[?] Subscribe To The Bookkeeping Blog

 Temporary Investments ... and ASPE

-Have you been wondering if the new Accounting Standards for Private Enterprise (ASPE) coming into effect on January 1, 2011 will affect temporary investments on your balance sheet ... like GICs and stocks?
+Have you wondered if the new Accounting Standards for Private Enterprise (ASPE) that came into effect on January 1, 2011 affected temporary investments on your balance sheet ... like GICs and stocks?

 Grant Thornton (www.grantthornton.ca), in their Catalyst Winter 2010 newsletter, says yes.